jhochmuth/YouToxic/README.md

 The first four variables are all for the twitter API.

+You must also download the model and mappings files for each type of toxicity.
+These files can be downloaded [here](https://1drv.ms/u/s!AuFyq5aZW3rygd5DDrSeTjOea36u9A?e=vaU9Ps).
+Add them to the "youtoxic/app/models directory".

+These files are stored on Onedrive because they are too large for storage on Github and Git LFS has a 1 GB storage limit for free users.

 ## Documentation
 YouToxic uses [Sphinx](http://www.sphinx-doc.org/en/master/) to build the documentation.
 To build